 Upcoming Events: All events and workshops listed below occur at the Indiana State Library.
 All events and workshops are free and open to the public.

-The Indiana State Library will host the annual Indiana Genealogy and Local History fair in downtown Indianapolis.
+The Indiana State Library will host the annual Indiana Genealogy and Local History Fair in downtown Indianapolis.
 Admission is free and open to the general public.
-This year’s theme is “Crime and Punishment in Indiana.”
+This year’s theme is “200 Years of My Indiana Home,” examining the lives and times of Hoosiers throughout the years and exploring the homes and neighborhoods in which they lived.
+Attendees will learn how to incorporate local history, architecture, house history, and maps and other land record resources into their family research.
 Over 30 organizations and exhibitors will be in attendance.

-Visit the tables in the “midway” to collect information from genealogical and local history organizations and Indiana public libraries, and shop the commercial vendors.
+Visit the tables in the exhibition hall to collect information from genealogical and local history organizations and Indiana public libraries, and shop the commercial vendors.

 Directions and Parking Information for Visitors One-on-One Family History Consultations Third Saturday of Every Month

 Do you need help getting started?
 Have you hit a brick wall?
 Need information about what we have and how it can help you with your genealogy research?
-The Genealogy Collection of the Indiana State Library is offering 30 minute individual consultation sessions with one of our reference librarians on the third Saturday of every month from 10-11 AM.
+The Genealogy Collection of the Indiana State Library is offering 30 minute individual consultation sessions with one of our reference librarians on the third Saturday morning of every month.

 Email email@example.com to schedule an appointment.
 All appointment request must be submitted 5 business days before the third Saturday of the month.
 Please include topics and questions you would like to have addressed.
 If you have completed any research please bring it with you.